Jamiozzi/tua-react-admin/README.md

 - 'npm start' to start the front end.

 ## Back-End
-- open the 'NodeJS' folder included in the project in CMD, run 'node server.js' to start the node.js server
+- open the 'NodeJS' folder included in the project in CMD, run 'node server.js' to start the node.js server.s

 ## Database
-- You will need appropriate credentials and a whitelisted IP to access the current database
+- You will need appropriate credentials and a whitelisted IP to access the current database.